 2 Relative burden= PWMsubgroupPWMoverall

 A relative burden higher than one indicates an exposure higher than the general population and a relative burden less than one indicates a lower exposure.
+PWMoverall was set to the CONUS PWM for both CONUS and regional analyses.
 Additionally, to characterize the high extreme of daily PM2.5 exposure, population-weighted 98th percentiles were calculated using the open-source Statsmodels library stats.weightstats.DescrStatsW function.39 All analyses were performed using open-source Python 3.1140 software.

 Results